Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Mari, Koriko (A kind baby that loves to stare at words while having an existential crisis).md

 Author: screaming kiwi

-Compatable game version: V0.69

 First appearance: 1/18/2020

 Created in version: V0.47

+### Additional information

+---No additional information available---

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Mari%2C%20Koriko%20(A%20kind%20baby%20that%20loves%20to%20stare%20at%20words%20while%20having%20an%20existential%20crisis)%20-%20screaming%20kiwi%2C%20V0.69.student">Mari, Koriko (A kind baby that loves to stare at words while having an existential crisis) - screaming kiwi, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Mari%2C%20Koriko%20(A%20kind%20baby%20that%20loves%20to%20stare%20at%20words%20while%20having%20an%20existential%20crisis)%20-%20screaming%20kiwi.student">Mari, Koriko (A kind baby that loves to stare at words while having an existential crisis) - screaming kiwi.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---